 The thrill of the last-minute goal, the come-from-behind-win, and the clutch play are not just for varsity athletes.
-To experience all this and more, check out Drake’s intramural program, offering competition in more than 20 intramural sports, ranging from the expected to the less-so (that is, basketball and lacrosse to sports trivia and Texas hold ’em poker).
+To experience all this and more, check out Drake’s intramural program, offering competition in more than 20 intramural sports, ranging from the expected to the less-so (that is, basketball and soccer to dodgeball and Texas hold ’em poker).

 If nothing makes you happier than a good sweat, get started at the Bell Center.
 There you’ll find the facilities you’ll need for your workout, and, chances are, plenty of company.
 Hit the weights, take your choice of cardio machines, run the track, or do some laps in the pool.
 Or, join a class—anything from yoga to cardio kickboxing, to muscle mix.

 At the Wellness Center, stop in for your free Fitness Assessment, Exercise Prescription, Weight Training Clinic, or Nutrition Analysis.